yang-taylor/yang-taylor.github.io/_posts/2021-04-09-creative-space-java.md

 ---
 layout: post
-title:  "Creative-Space: A Drawing Program Made With JavaFX"
+title:  "CreativeSpace: A Drawing Program Made With JavaFX"
 author: "Taylor Yang, Zoya Bawangaonwala"
 date:   2021-04-09
 tags:  	ctis210 guilford-college team-project java
 category: coding-project
 ---

-Creative-Space was a collaboration between me and classmate Zoya Bawangaonwala.
+CreativeSpace was a collaboration between me and classmate Zoya Bawangaonwala.
 (See her write-up [here](https://zoyab522.github.io/Personal-Website-Portfolio/CodingProjects.html#JavaAnchor)).
 We spent about a month working on this project.
 Since we worked as a team, we had to find a way to share our code, even when we aren’t working at the same time, from the same computer.